jpverkamp/blog/content/reviews/books/Various/Fables Universe/Fables/11 - Fables, Vol. 11 War and Pieces.md

 ![Fables-11-04-BLAM](/embeds/books/attachments/fables-11-04-blam.jpg)

 It's funny because they're basically in a story.
-Which {{< goodreads book="Jack of Fables, Vol. 1: The" text="Jack of Fables, Vol. 1: The (Nearly) Great Escape" >}} has really been getting into so far.
+Which [[Jack of Fables, Vol. 1: The (Nearly) Great Escape]]() has really been getting into so far.

 ![Fables-11-05-A-pretty-blonde-one-at-that](/embeds/books/attachments/fables-11-05-a-pretty-blonde-one-at-that.jpg)